Dharmendra016/doodle_classifier_CNN_project/readme.md

 # Doodle Classifier

-This project is a web-based doodle classifier that allows users to draw doodles on a canvas and classify them using a pre-trained machine learning model.
+This project is a web-based doodle classifier that allows users to draw doodles on a canvas and classify them using a Convolutional Neural Network (CNN), a deep learning model.

 ## Project Structure